make(1p) — Linux manual page

 that are already up-to-date, shall not be touched in

 this manner.
-Write messages to standard output for
+Write messages to standard output for each

-that it was touched.
-Normally, the makefile command
+was touched.
+Normally, the makefile command lines

-However, a command line with a <plus-sign> ('+') prefix
+command line with a <plus-sign> ('+') prefix shall be

 Any options specified in the MAKEFLAGS environment variable shall